ppeble/emissary-ingress.dev/content/en/docs/3.8/howtos/grpc.md

 ### Ingress controllers

 Some [Kubernetes ingress controllers](https://kubernetes.io/docs/concepts/services-networking/ingress/) do not support HTTP/2 fully.
-As a result, if you are running $productName$ with an ingress controller in front, you may find that gRPC requests fail even with correct $productName$ configuration.
+As a result, if you are running Emissary-ingress with an ingress controller in front, you may find that gRPC requests fail even with correct Emissary-ingress configuration.

-A simple way around this is to use $productName$ with a `LoadBalancer` service, rather than an Ingress controller.
-You can also consider using [$productName$ as your Ingress Controller](../../topics/running/ingress-controller).
+A simple way around this is to use Emissary-ingress with a `LoadBalancer` service, rather than an Ingress controller.
+You can also consider using [Emissary-ingress as your Ingress Controller](../../topics/running/ingress-controller).

 ### Mappings with hosts